NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: @@@surface air temperature, recorded at monthly frequency.
+The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: surface air pressure, recorded at monthly frequency.

 1. If you add ``example`` to ``pod_list`` (using the ``QBOi.EXP1.AMIP.001`` case) and try to run the framework, it will crash because the directory for observational/supporting data doesn't exist.
+We recommend you to comment out other entries in ``pod_list``

 2. Create an empty ``example`` directory under ``inputdata/obs_data/``.
 Now the framework can run the example POD, which cannot produce results for observations.